Completing and submitting the appeal form

 - find the form on the tribunal website

-- SEND35 — appealing EHCP content or cease to maintain
+- SEND35 — appealing EHCP content or cease to maintain, or refusal to issue

 - SEND35a — appealing a refusal to assess